 This is an ongoing program so we can adjust your start dates.
-We accept applications of all students and alumni.
+We accept applications from all students and alumni.
 Your placement is tailored according to your background, experience, and interests to empower our daily work with the communities.
 Your program can be from 2 weeks up to 12 months.
 You can also conduct thesis and related tasks.
 The common daily tasks include practical fieldwork, planning, reporting, and visibility tasks.

 We provide 2x the local minimum wage of USD 100 per month for paid internships payable when you stay a minimum of 4 weeks.

 The start and end dates are flexible and can also accommodate other travel arrangements in Tanzania.
 International flights, student permits, accommodation, and meals are personal costs.